ibm-cloud-docs/cloud-object-storage/cloud-object-storage-cli-reference.md

 		* Flag: `--if-none-match ETAG`
 	* _Optional_: Return the object only if it has not been modified since the specified TIMESTAMP, otherwise return a 412 (precondition failed).
 		* Flag: `--if-unmodified-since TIMESTAMP`
-	* Downloads the specified RANGE bytes of an object.
+	* _Optional_: Downloads the specified RANGE bytes of an object.
 		* Flag: `--range RANGE`
 	* _Optional_: The REGION where the bucket is present.
 If this flag is not provided, the program uses the default option that is specified in config.
 		* Flag: `--region REGION`